ericsherlock/bash_scripts/README.md

 -->Encryption Script : Encrypts/Decrypts files/directories with password protection.
 Uses 'gpg' command with 256-bit encryption.
 Also uses 'shred' command to delete unencrypted version of files/directories left behind.

 --> VPN/SSH Connection : This script uses OpenVPN and SSH/SFTP to securely and easily tunnel into a different computer.

+--> Anonymous Browser : Uses Proxychains to route web traffic through 5 different high-anonymity proxies in other countries.